jpsco5890/bggn_213/lab_08/k_means_problem-Reddan.md

 ## Use the kmeans() function to explore the fake data

+Use it while specifying 2 expected clusters and iterating 20 times.

 ``` r
 clusters <- kmeans(x, centers = 2, nstart = 20)